davidmarkclements/v8-perf/readme.md

 If you've had an eye on JavaScript performance for a while, and adapted coding behaviors to the quirks of the underlying engine it's nearly time to unlearn some techniques.
-If you've focused on best practices, writing generally *good* JavaScript then well done, thanks to the V8 teams tireless efforts, a performance reward is coming.
+If you've focused on best practices, writing generally *good* JavaScript then well done, thanks to the V8 team's tireless efforts, a performance reward is coming.